PEER REVIEWING PROCEDURE AND POLICY

 Evaluation step 3:

-If the authors have respected the deadlines, made any corrections requested by the rewevers and they have accepted the article, the latter is definitively accepted and published in the following issue of the BDD : the deadline can then be from 15 days to 3 months according to the date of final acceptance.
-If the authors have not been able to respond to certain requests from the rewievers, the advice is asked to the editorial committee which then decides whether or not to publish the article.
+If the authors have respected the deadlines, if they have made any corrections requested by the reviewers and if the reviewers have accepted the article, the latter is definitively accepted and published in the following issue of the BDD : the deadline can then be 15 days to 3 months depending on the date of final acceptance.
+If the authors have not been able to respond to some requests of the reviewers, the opinion is asked to the editorial committee which then decides whether or not to publish the article.
 If it is not accepted, a justification is given to the authors.